 The global pandemic short-circuited automotive supply chains and imposed production restraints, and more than two years later, we’re still trying to recover.
 While more standard and super-duty diesel trucks are finding their way onto dealers’ lots, the wait times for some vehicles remain high - anywhere from a couple of months to a couple of years.

 Many new components are in the same boat, which means you may have to wait months for something as simple as a diesel fuel injection pump.
-Buying remanufactured parts from diesel injection pump rebuilders will significantly speed up the repair process and get your vehicle up and running as quickly as possible.
+Buying remanufactured parts from diesel engine rebuilders will significantly speed up the repair process and get your vehicle up and running as quickly as possible.

 5. ‘Best-In-Class’ Warranty Support